 All interested job applicants shall complete a Job Application.
-All application and resumes received for the job opening will be forwarded to the Director of Administrative Services Assistant City Manager.
-Upon receipt, each application and resume will be marked with the date it was received and placed in an open applicant file for at least one (1) year.
+All application and resumes received for the job opening will be forwarded to the Assistant City Manager.

 Job applications shall be signed by the job applicant and the truth of all information contained shall be certified by the job applicant's signature.
 The job applicant shall provide a copy of required certified educational transcripts either with the application or upon hire.